bitboody/Necromancer/README.md

 <h2 id="TODO">TODO</h2>

 - [X] Get it to work online instead of localhost.
+- [ ] Add an instances option where you can run commands on a certain number of machines instead of all.
 - [ ] Add DDOS attack feature (any kind).